ryanphuang/panorama/README.md

 Note that the service will run in the foreground.
 Support for a daemon service is in the TODO list.
 But a simple way is just to start with `hview-server -addr pano0 DHS_1 > dhs.log 2>&1 &`

+To start a deep health service with multiple participating peers, use the configuration file generated before:

+`$ hview-server -config hs.cfg`

 ## Starting deep health client

 To start an interactive deep health client, run